geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 ### Adding and Viewing Comments

 Once you add an annotation, you can click on it to type your comment.
-You can then open the right sidebar to view all annotations and comments in the document, and click on the middle button to locate the annotation.
+You can open the right sidebar to view all annotations and comments in the document, and click on the middle button to locate the annotation.

 ![Annotation](images/annotation.gif)